 The Department does not generally publish its business plans and strategies for the System or make external disclosures of its anticipated financial position or results of operations.
 Accordingly, the Department does not intend to update or otherwise revise the prospective financial information to reflect circumstances existing since its preparation or to reflect the occurrence of unanticipated events even in the event that any or all of the underlying assumptions are shown to be in error.
-Furthermore, the Department does not intend to update or revise the prospective financial information to reflect changes in general economic or industry conditions occurring after the date hereof.
+Furthermore, the Department does not intend to update or revise the prospective financial information to reflect the prospective financial information to reflect or revise the prospective financial information to reflect changes in general economic or industry conditions occurring after the date hereof.